DS4SD/.github/profile/README.md

-## Welcome to the DS4SD organization
+# Welcome to our OSS organization for document processing

 The DS4SD organization is the home of the open-source projects of the AI for Knowledge group at IBM Research Europe - Zurich.

-### Docling
+## Docling

 <img align="left" width="180" height="180" src="https://raw.githubusercontent.com/DS4SD/docling/refs/heads/main/docs/assets/logo.svg">

-<a href="https://github.com/DS4SD/docling">Docling</a> is our main open-source package.
+**<a href="https://github.com/DS4SD/docling">Docling</a>** is our main open-source package.
 It is a powerful library which simplifies document processing, parsing diverse formats — including advanced PDF understanding — and providing seamless integrations with the gen AI ecosystem.

 We support an amazing community which helps us driving forward the adoption of Docling.
 Give it a try and join the community!